cap-js/docs/guides/authorization.md

   > If `$user.country` is undefined or empty, the overall expression evaluates to `true` reflecting the unrestricted attribute.

 ::: warning
-Refreign from unrestricted XSUAA attributes as they need to be designed very carefully as shown in the following example.
+Refrain from unrestricted XSUAA attributes as they need to be designed very carefully as shown in the following example.
 :::

 Consider this bad example with *unrestricted* attribute `country` (assuming `valueRequired:false` in XSUAA configuration):